Organizing Principles

 Category 2: Organizing Principles of Formation

-Intention acts on the Organizing Principles of Reality (Category 1) to express intended order.
-Formation is concerned with the creative process.
+Personality’s expression represents its imagined intended order.
+Formation of that intended order is bound by personality’s worldview and moderated by Organizing Principles of Reality (Category 1).
+Formation is concerned with the Creative Process.
 The following group of Organizing Principles addresses the nature of that process.

 Aspectation